Anatomy of a Florida Defamation Lawsuit: From The Filing of A Complaint To Appeal

 - Actions Against the State, Municipality, or other governmental agency

 Once your lawsuit is filed, it follows the standard procedures for any personal injury case.
-You serve the defendant with the lawsuit.
+You serve the defendant with the complaint.
 You wait for the defendant to file his or her response (called the “answer”).

 Then you begin the “discovery process” with each side serving the other with formal requests for documents, request for admissions, and interrogatories.
 Depositions, with document requests and without, are taken too.